-Unfortunately, not much is known about the exact brand and model of strings that Kurt used on his electric guitars.
-The only piece of information in regard to the subject comes from one of the interviews from the Musician magazine, in 1992, where Kurt mentioned that he’s using actual piano strings for low E and A.
+The only piece of information in regard to strings coming from Kurt himself comes from one of the interviews from the Musician magazine, in 1992, where Kurt mentioned that he’s using actual piano strings for low E and A.

 I use piano wire for guitar strings, ’cause it’s a lot thicker.
 I buy it in bulk, in these big long tubes, and just cut it to the length of the guitar.
 They’re thicker than the thickest guitar gauge that’s available.
 I don’t know what the thickness of ’em is anymore – I can’t remember.
 I use a really thick E string, and then a smaller size A. A few of the others are guitar strings – I think I use Dean Markley because they’re the cheapest.The Year’s Hottest New Band Can’t Stand Still, Musician, January 1992